 There are now many opportunities in professional services automation to create digital forms that gather information and automatically connect to the appropriate systems.
 Maybe adding Stripe or Shopify allows you to directly connect to your bank, payroll and accounting systems simultaneously.
 There’s even technology that can replace an individual typing data from one system to the next.

-We know this data and documentation are relied on for both year-end financial audits or tax preparation, but it also affects each individual in an organization and the time they can spend focused on delivering services compared to administrative tasks.
+We know this data and documentation are relied on for both year-end financial audits and tax preparation, but it also affects each individual in an organization and the time they can spend focused on delivering services compared to administrative tasks.
 These are only a few processes that can be automated – don’t be the organization that has lost documents because they are downloaded on a personal computer, in a home office, or just lost in the shuffle of everyday work.